-Netting management is provided within the manufacturer's instructions, which are held at the Horse Point Landfill site office and part of the Landfill Operations Manual.
-A daily inspection shall be recorded in the site diary.
+Netting management is provided within the manufacturer's instructions, which are held at the Horse Point Landfill site office and part of the Landfill Management Manual.

 A programme of daily monitoring will be established which will include checking the integrity of the netting and visual inspection of exposed areas and removal of any surface litter.